BlacknoSheep/CIL/README.md

 Momentum updating will only be applied to weights directly associated with the old classes, which means w[0:n_old_classes] and bias[0:n_old_classes].

 This will also achieves higher accuracy and a more balanced result.
-But it's not recommended to use momentum with ensemble, because the result is already balanced.

 ## Run